Saran33/cytrader/README.rst

 Cytrader
 ==========

-Cytrader is a fork of the popular `Backtrader <https://github.com/mementum/backtrader>`_ platform, cythonized for speed.
+Cytrader is a fork of the popular `Backtrader <https://github.com/mementum/backtrader>`_ platform, partially cythonized for speed.

 **Yahoo API Note**: